-Asana is definetely different from most other project mangement tools out there.
-For one, it’s written using it’s own programming language.
+Asana is definitely different from most other project management tools out there.
+For one, it’s written using its own programming language.
 It’s UI is completely different than anything we’ve seen before.
-It’s pricing is quite the disruptor – it’s free up to teams of 15 users (backed by VC funding of course), and of course the feature set is limited when you’re paying nothing at all.
+Its pricing is quite the disruptor – it’s free up to teams of 15 users (backed by VC funding of course), and of course the feature set is limited when you’re paying nothing at all.

 It’s thus no fluke, that’s it’s one of the players in the project management industry.

 When we speak about project management tools, it is essential to note, that for many intents and purposes, task management is sufficient to manage a project.
-You simply have a list of tasks which needs to get done.
-Once that list of tasks is ready, project is done.
+You simply have a list of tasks that need to get done.
+Once that list of tasks is ready, the project is done.
 Project management, simplified.

 These are all very valid tools if your projects are of a personal nature.
-Maybe you want do some home improving, or want to work on another personal project, those task based project management tools are a perfect, simple fit.
+Maybe you want to do some home improvements, or want to work on another personal project, those task-based project management tools are a perfect, simple fit.

-Again, this is another tool which revolves mainly around task management and task lists and focuses primarily on personal lists and types of projects.
-It’s a personal favourite of mine, and has saved me from many a projects caught mid-stream.
+Again, this is another tool that revolves mainly around task management and task lists and focuses primarily on personal lists and types of projects.
+It’s a personal favourite of mine and has saved me from many a project caught mid-stream.

-Similar to the previous two tools, this is mostly a note-taking app which can adapted and fitted to suit your project management needs.
+Similar to the previous two tools, this is mostly a note-taking app that can be adapted and fitted to suit your project management needs.